progbeat/gmail-autopurge/README.md

 - Starred threads are protected.
 - Threads without `Purge` are ignored.

 The script runs inside your own Google account.
-It searches for old `Purge` threads and moves them to Trash in safe batches.
+It searches for old `Purge` threads and moves them to Trash in batches.

 ## Safety rules